Ghoster738/Future-Cop-MIT/README.md

 * BahKooJ for various information about Future Cop.

-* Killermosi for improving most of the terminal parameter system.
+* Killermosi for improving parameter system, the filesystem, and the options system.

 ### Libraries

 * SDL2

 * GLAD2

+* mINI

 * JsonCPP